MtScience/PyLox/README.md

 ## Overview

 This is my Python 3.10 reimplementation of jlox as described in the awesome book [“Crafting Interpreters”](https://craftinginterpreters.com/) by Robert Nystrom.
-Made it to better understand the principles behind language implementation.
+Made it to better understand the principles behind language implementation, since I'm not particularly comfortable with Java.

 ## Running